cam71101/cam71101/README.md

 I'm David, a web developer living in London.

-- 🔭 I’m currently working on improving my [PodcastApp](https://github.com/cam71101/PodcastApp)
+- 🔭 I’m currently working on creating a wesbite for Dupe VFX
-- 🌱 I’m currently learning more about Docker.
+- 🌱 I’m currently learning more about GraphQL
+-